(a) The commission and council jointly shall maintain a uniform system for classifying jobs and positions of organization classified employees.

 (d) The committee shall meet monthly if there is business to conduct and also may meet more frequently at the call of the chair.
 A majority of the voting members serving on the committee at a given time constitutes a quorum for the purpose of conducting business.

-(f) The commission and council shall use a point factor methodology to classify jobs.
+(e) The commission and council shall use an appropriate methodology to classify jobs.
 The commission and council jointly may adjust the job evaluation plan, including the factors used to classify jobs and their relative values, at any time.

 (f) No later than July 1, 2012, the commission and council shall have in place an up-to-date job description for every classified job.